General Dentist

 Introduction to Gingivitis

-Your gums are the foundation of your oral health, yet they often don't get the attention they deserve until something goes wrong.
+Your gums are the foundation of your oral health, yet they often don’t get the attention they deserve until something goes wrong.
 When you notice blood in the sink after brushing or experience tender, swollen gums, you might be facing gingivitis – the earliest stage of gum disease.
+Understanding what gingivitis is and how to prevent it can save you from more serious dental problems down the road.
+This guide will help you recognize the warning signs, understand your treatment options, and learn proven prevention strategies that keep your gums healthy for life.

 What Is Gingivitis?

 Gingivitis is a mild form of gum disease that causes inflammation of the gingiva – the part of your gums around the base of your teeth.
-While it's the most common type of periodontal disease, many people don't realize they have it because early symptoms can be subtle.
+While it’s the most common type of periodontal disease, many people don’t realize they have it because early symptoms can be subtle.
+The condition develops when plaque buildup along your gum line creates the perfect environment for bacteria to thrive.
+These bacteria produce toxins that irritate your gum tissue, leading to inflammation and infection.

 What Does Gingivitis Look Like?